BenFradet/RiotSharp/README.md

 Simply send a pull request.
 When adding new features, please provide the related unit tests within the pull request.

+Moreover, the documentation is far from perfect so every bit of help is more than welcome.

 ##Libraries used

 This wrapper uses [Json.NET](http://james.newtonking.com/json).